Risk factor for Parkinson's discovered in genes from people of African descent

 Less than five years after its launch, the global effort has produced a notable, and unexpected, finding.

-Its [what is antecedent for its?] origin is a set of genetic samples from people in Nigeria, the result of a longtime partnership between NIH scientists and Dr. Njideka Okubadejo, a professor of neurology at the University of Lagos. [a medical doc?]
+This groundbreaking project has its origins in a set of genetic samples from people in Nigeria, the result of a longtime partnership between NIH scientists and Dr. Njideka Okubadejo, a professor of neurology at the University of Lagos.

 The data set was considered too small to detect the sort of gene variants that usually affect the risk for Parkinson's, so it was being used in training exercises to familiarize scientists with techniques used to conduct genome-wide association studies.